damanic/mjm-clinic/readme.txt

 * Related Services - Displays services on single tax and post pages that share indications
 * Service Categories - A list or dropdown menu of clinic service categories.
 * Service Session Info - Displays a services session info, price
+    * TO OVERRIDE THE HTML copy {MJM-CLINIC-PLUGIN-DIR}/views/templates/widget-service-session-info.php to {YOUR-THEME-DIR}/mjm-clinic/
 * Shared Symptoms - Displays other conditions that share symptoms (indication tags)
 * Conditions List/Menu - Displays links to conditions